Leod3/konaexynos/README.md

 - [dtc](https://github.com/xzr467706992/dtc-aosp/tree/standalone)
 - [extract_dtb](https://github.com/PabloCastellano/extract-dtb)
 - repack_dtb - Self crafted binary for attaching both dtb parts together and converting them to an image

-### What works (Actually everything)
-- unpacking
-- backup
-- repack
-- flash
-- edit table
-- saving
-- saving the table in the correct format
-- modifiying other parts of the dts file according to the table changes
-- saving it in the correct order

 ### What doesn't
 - idk smasnungs kernel which prevents it from working (mostly)